Russ, Madie, Leo, Jeremy, Jeremy and meeeeeeee!!!

 We head up the side gully.

 It’s steep and loose.
-Think manslaughter ridge but looser and no room to traverse.
+Think manslaughter ridge but looser with no room to traverse.
 Crawl up 2 steps.
 Slide back one.
 Shower your mates below with pebbles, rocks and the occasional boulder.
+Grab a spikey shrub or cutty grass, hope for the best

 Sometime later we reach the base of the top cliff and begin to traverse around hoping that it will peter out.